Pam West British Notes

 The detail on the forgery is poor under magnification, especially in the eyes.
 The engraving is delicate

-on the genuine note and thicker and less detailed on the forgery.
+on the genuine note and thicker and less detailed on the forgery, robe folds, to right of Spear, hair, etc

 The hook to the bottom right of the medallion has no engraved line going in on the forgery.

-The black circles around the TEN on a genuine note should all be round.
-As can be seen in the forgery above,
+The black circles around the TEN on a genuine note should all be circular.
+As can be seen in the forgery

-the circles are malfofmed, the circles in the corners are halves.
-Especially the bottom circle between the
+above, the circles are malformed, the circles in the corners are halves.
+Especially the bottom circle

 We highly recommend you view the true story about the creation of these notes in the award winning film.